mcascallares/kraft-migration-with-cfk/README.md

-# CSE Day - Zookeeper to Kraft with CFK
+# Zookeeper to Kraft with CFK

 ## Requirements